 The City of Lake Forest’s Civic Center is a 53,265-square-foot commercial project located in Lake Forest, CA. Verdical Group worked with Bernards to provide:

-The municipal project achieved the LEED Silver level of certification under the LEED v2009 BD+C New Construction rating system and also received a Sustainable Innovation Award at the USGBC Los Angeles Chapter’s 2020 Green Gala.
+The municipal project achieved the LEED Silver level of certification under the LEED v2009 BD+C New Construction rating system.
+It was featured in USGBC’s Project Spotlight Series and also received a Sustainable Innovation Award at the USGBC Los Angeles Chapter’s 2020 Green Gala.

 The project met 10 out of 10 available Water Efficiency credits plus 2 Exemplary Performance credits, plus 2 Regional Priority credits.
 Lake Forest, like most of southern California, is an arid region where the need to reduce water demand is essential.
 Water efficiency landscaping, innovative wastewater technology, and water use reduction strategies were applied to reduce the burden on municipal water supply and wastewater systems.